 - Public facility investments

-Economic indicators paint the growth picture.
-Rising property values suggest area improvement but also warn of increasing rents.
+Economic indicators fill in the growth picture.
+Rising property values suggest area improvement but also warn of rising rents.
 Building permit applications hint at business confidence.
 Even seemingly unrelated metrics like library usage and school enrollment trends indicate neighbourhood vitality.

 Myth: “Up-and-coming” neighbourhoods are always the best bet for new businesses.